jjwithanr/obsidian_bible_study/docs/Reading Journals/Systematic Theology.md

 3. When God forgives us when we forgive others, this is to restore our day-to-day relationship with him—this is different from our initial experience of forgiveness when we are justified by faith.
 4. The early church practiced fasting as routine for seeking the Lord's guidance for appointing church officers (Acts 14:23).
 5. Angels were created beings (possibly during the first day) and were not spared when they sinned (2 Peter 2:4).
-6. Knowing there are angelic witnesses serve to deter us from disobeying the Lord in their presence (1 Tim 5:21; 1 Cor 4:9).
+6. Knowing there are angelic witnesses present in our lives serve as an additional deterrence from disobeying the Lord (1 Tim 5:21; 1 Cor 4:9).
 7. Demons cannot read our minds or know our thoughts, but they can observe what goes on in the world and draw conclunsions from such observations (explaining fortune-tellers, witchcraft).

 ##### Interesting Quote: